 It is difficult to assess the forward-looking nature of the work done by the BWG-RDS in the absence of any record of its activities.

 Rationale: Given the strategic importance of RDS (WHOIS) and related activities, it is to be expected that the work of the relevant BWG-RDS or any successor entity would be of interest to future reviews.
-In order to allow for accountability and transparency of the work, a minimum of information on its activities needs to be created and made available to the ICANN Community.
+In order to allow for accountability and transparency of the work, an account on its activities needs to be created and made available to the ICANN Community.

 Impact of Recommendation: